Art Summer Institute

 Afternoon schedules vary with regard to the time and nature of the activity blocks.

-Enrolled students are expected to complete all assigned coursework, take all examinations, attend class regularly, and submit all required work by the end of the program.
-No part of the coursework may be continued beyond the close of the course unless prearranged by the student and the faculty.
+As a participant, you are expected to complete all assigned coursework, take all examinations, attend class regularly, and submit all required work by the end of the program.
+No part of the coursework may be continued beyond the close of the program unless prearranged by the student and the instructor.

-Instructors are required to assign a final grade for each student enrolled in a course.
+The program instructor is required to assign a final grade for each student enrolled in a course.
 This program is offered on a P/NP grading basis.
-The following grades are used to report the quality of student work for this program::
+The following grades are used to report the quality of student work for this program: